gerhard/io/2019/content/slides/observe-understand-rabbitmq/index.md

 * You can see how much faster this new plugin is
 * Which means we can collect metrics every 10 or 15 seconds which is much more useful
 * An important point is that you have to connect to each node individually to get all metrics
+* **Now that we have a new, reliable, source of data, we also needed a new way to visualize that data**

 {{< /speaker_note >}}